Updated: Jul 13, 2022

 I wrote this a long time ago, when my son was 8.
 It's a poignant story about a little child's grief and how I had to truthfully explain death to my son while trying to ease his grief.

-The Universe will always give us opportunities to practice our beliefs and learn some lessons our spirit needs to evolve.
+Life will always give us opportunities to practice our values and learn some lessons we need to grow.
 The following article is about one such opportunity for me to practice Satya or truth and honesty in a situation where I would have done anything to soften the blow of pain and suffering of a most special person to me – my son.

 He fell silent until we reached home but every time he would catch me looking at him, he would breathe deeply, smile pressed-lipped and lift the corners of his eyes.
 But there was strain in those big, bright and normally joyful eyes that told me he was trying his best not to cry; to keep it together until we got home.

 It was a relief to finally drop the bags on the carpet of the entrance of the apartment.
 He burst into tears and reached for me.

 All I could do…all we could do was to stand there wrapped in each other’s embrace until he stopped enough for us to walk into the living area.
 We went through the motions of our afternoon routine.
 Again, he was stalling.
 Feigning remembrance of the flowers we picked, and I took it as a signal that he was ready, he scooped Shelly up and we went out to the courtyard.
 I asked him “Which pot?” knowing that he wanted to bury Shelly in a pot so that

 we could take him along with us should we move again.